The Summit Part 1 The Temple of Apollo Part 2

 then I say your name, as if my plunder.

-I came no more to ease my pains
+I came no more to ease my pains,

 so dammed the currents in my veins,

-the droughts from distant hurricanes.
+with droughts from distant hurricanes.

 A princess wants men, not just letters,